-Christopher DeLacy is the leader of the Political Law Group and a member of the Public Policy & Regulation team at Holland & Knight.
-For 18 years, he has been representing corporations, trade associations, local governments, coalitions and nonprofits before Congress and the executive branch.
-Mr. DeLacy has extensive experience with cybersecurity, data breach, privacy, maritime, agriculture and trade issues.
+Christopher DeLacy is co-chair of the Political Law Group and a member of the Public Policy & Regulation team at Holland & Knight.
+For 20 years, he has been representing corporations, trade associations, local governments, coalitions and nonprofits before Congress and the executive branch.
+Mr. DeLacy has extensive experience with technology, infrastructure, agriculture and trade issues.
 He has helped to develop legislation and federal policies in these areas and has represented clients during related hearings.

 Prior to entering private practice, Mr. DeLacy served as counsel to Sen. John Warner of Virginia.
-In that capacity, Mr. DeLacy advised the senator on transportation issues and served as the Senator's Rules Committee counsel during consideration of the Bipartisan Campaign Reform Act of 2002 (McCain-Feingold Act) and as his representative to the Senate Republican High Tech Task Force.
+In that capacity, Mr. DeLacy served as the Senator's Rules Committee counsel during consideration of the Bipartisan Campaign Reform Act of 2002 (McCain-Feingold Act) and as his representative to the Senate Republican High Tech Task Force.

 Before working for Sen. Warner, Mr. DeLacy served as counsel on the Technology Subcommittee of the House Science Committee where he oversaw technical standards issues and the National Institute of Standards and Technology (NIST).

 - William & Mary Law School Association Board, Director